Local KPZ behavior under arbitrary scaling limits: Introduction

 \subsection{Local KPZ growth}

 The goal of this paper is to take a small step towards understanding KPZ in $d\ge 2$ without running into the issue of constructing scaling limits, building on a framework introduced recently in the series of papers~\cite{chatterjee21, chatterjee21b, chatterjeesouganidis21}.
+(Even in $d=1$, this new framework may be useful in going beyond exactly solvable models; this will appear in forthcoming work with Arka Adhikari.)
 Since the `correct' way to scale is still mysterious, the following workaround is proposed.
 Consider a general class of growth models, which contains at least one model of widespread interest.
 Then show that, {\it irrespective of how we take a scaling limit}, the growth is always {\it locally} like the KPZ equation \eqref{kpzeq}, breaking up as the sum of a Laplacian term, a gradient squared term, a noise term, and a residual term that is negligible compared to the other three terms and their sum.
 Surprisingly, this turns out to be doable.
 The details are as follows.

 The first step is to give a precise definition of local KPZ growth.
 Take any $d\ge 1$.
 Suppose that we have a collection of random functions $\{f_\ve\}_{\ve >0}$ from $\zz_{\ge 0}\times \zz^d$ into $\rr$.
 A general `rescaling' of $f_\ve$ is defined as follows.
 Let $\alpha(\ve)$, $\beta(\ve)$ and $\gamma(\ve)$ be positive real numbers depending on $\ve$, with $\alpha(\ve)$ and $\beta(\ve)$ tending to zero as $\ve \to 0$.
 Based on these coefficients, the rescaled version of $f_\ve$ is the function $f^{(\ve)} : \rr_{>0} \times \rr^d \to \rr$ defined as